deployphp/deployer/docs/config.md

 ## Respository

-Using `respository` you can set the repository you would like to use for deployemnt.
+Using `repository` you can set the repository you would like to use for deployment.
 Example:

 ```yml
 repository: 'git@github.com:user/domain.git'